sethware/data_structures/README.md

 # data-structures
-Implementations of commonly used data structures for development practice
+Python 3 implementations of commonly used data structures